Producing Reports With Quarto

 library(quarto)

-And now for the real magic, we can modify our script to render a report for a list of countries of interest from the gapminder dataset.
+And now for the real magic, we can modify our script to render a report for a list of antibiotics from the AMR dataset:

 After running this script, we should have the following files in our working directory: